taranjeet/taranjeet.github.io/_posts/2016-03-05-configuring-uwsgi-nginx-for-django-project.md

 sudo apt-get -f install nginx-full
 ```

 * Clone the repository in the home directory of `ubuntu` user.
-Assuming that name of the project is explore-webserver.
+Assuming that the name of the project is explore-webserver.

 ```
 git clone https://github.com/staranjeet/explore-webserver.git